 Catherine began creating the ever popular Codewords in that first summer.
 She has been making them ever since.

 Catherine also creates TV documentaries.
-With Snodger Media, she has created three TV documentary series for ABC TV, all aimed the youth market.
+With Snodger Media, she has created four documentary series for ABC TV, all aimed the youth market.